Brief history of the Toowoomba Lapidary Club

 In 1981, the first Gemfest was held at the old showgrounds, where TAFE campus now stands.
-From 1985, when the Toowoomba Showgrounds relocated to Glenvale, Toowoomba Gemfest was then held at the Centenary Heights High School, where it is currently held to this day.
+From 1985, when the Toowoomba Showgrounds relocated to Glenvale, Toowoomba Gemfest was then held at the Centenary Heights State High School, where it is currently held to this day.

 When lapidary clubs were springing up all over Australia (the first lapidary club opened in Sydney in 1953), the knowledge to facet stones was not available.
 Like most gem-cutting techniques, it was a very secretive process where skills were passed down from father to son.
 For example, many of the Crown Jewels of Europe were first cut in cabochon-style, and not faceted.
 Today these techniques are known worldwide.

-Since 1991, the club has offered faceting instruction.
+Since 1991, this club has offered faceting instruction.
 A high level of skill has been achieved by many of our club members, five of whom are qualified as judges for faceting competitions.
 At least three members have won first place in various sections of international faceting competitions, organised by the Australian Facetors’ Guild.

 In 1993, the Toowoomba City Council decided to provide a $12,000 ceremonial mace to the University of Southern Queensland.
 The most successful tender went to a local jeweller (Hay’s Jewellers), and the gemstones decorating the mace were to come from the local area.
 Three Toowoomba Lapidary Club members (Neville Kleidon, Manuel Pelecanos and Bob Boddington) were commissioned to facet the 40 garnets, nearly all fossicked from Mt Wyangapini near Pittsworth.
 A 39-carat garnet is on the end of the mace, and it is extremely rare to have one of this size with such internal clarity.